cjddmut/Unity-2D-Platformer-Controller/README.md

 **Wall Slide Speed** - The speed that the character will slide down the wall.

+**Time to Wall Slide Speed** - The time, in seconds, it takes for the character to go from 0 to Wall Slide Speed.

 ### Corner Grabs ###

 **Allow Corner Grab** - If corner grabbing is allowed.